-For frequently asked questions about our different software packages, please refer to their respective pages on our site:
+For frequently asked questions about our different software packages and tools, please refer to their respective pages on our site:

 Q: Can I get shRNA clones from you?

 Thank you for your interest in the TRC library.
-However, the RNAi Platform at the Broad Institute does not provide TRC clones directly outside of the Broad community.
-Sigma distributes the glycerol, DNA, and virus of both pLKO.1 and pLKO_TRC005 libraries, whereas Thermo Scientific (formerly Open Biosystems) only distributes the glycerol of pLKO.1 library.
+However, the Genetic Perturbation Platform at the Broad Institute does not provide TRC clones directly outside of the Broad community.
+Sigma distributes the glycerol, DNA, nand virus of both pLKO.1 and pLKO_TRC005 libraries, whereas Thermo Scientific (formerly Open Biosystems) only distributes the glycerol of pLKO.1 library.
 The TRC Library is available through Sigma: http://www.sigmaaldrich.com/life-science/functional-genomics-and-rnai.html and Thermo Scientific: http://www.thermoscientificbio.com/rnai-and-custom-rna-synthesis/shrna/trc-lentiviral-shrna/

 Q: Can I get ORF clones from you?

 The ways of getting our ORF clones were addressed in the Supplementary Note 1 of Yang et al. Nat Methods.
 2011 Jun 26;8(8):659-61, as follows:

 Supplementary Note 1: Availability of clones and distribution procedures.